 Teams have backup drivers on call to replace a driver if they are unavailable.
 Each race-day driver is assigned certain members of the staff, including a number one mechanic, who will make sure everything is in order with the car.
 Drivers are also assigned a race engineer who they will communicate with during the race.

 Also travelling with the team are the mechanics, who are highly trained and highly skilled individuals who operate on the car during races.
 There are three mechanics per tire, in order to complete the change at maximum speed.
-Extra members of the pit crew are also in place to work on the car if it sustains any serious damage.
+Extra members of an F1 pit crew are also in place to work on the car if it sustains any serious damage.
 There are also people in place to stop and release the car during a pit.

 There is another set of engineers for when the car is in the garage that will work on more intricate issues that cannot be addressed during the middle of the race.